 For example, if we take a look at the historical charts, we can see that in some years USD was the strongest currency.
 While in some other periods, the Euro or the Japanese yen were the best performers in the market.
 So in Forex, there is no one single currency that constantly rises, instead, all of them go through the bullish and bearish

 Here it might be helpful to mention that when it comes to using a statistical arbitration strategy, there is no single universal method of measuring currency valuations.
 In fact, there are dozens of indicators, some of them using complex formulas or patterns to come up with some results.

-The Purchasing Power Parity is measured by the Organisation for Economic Cooperation and Development, as well as by the British financial magazine the ‘Economist’.
+The Purchasing Power Parity is measured by the Organization for Economic Cooperation and Development, as well as by the British financial magazine, the ‘Economist’.
 The updated version of PPP data is available from the websites of those two organizations.

 As can be seen from the above, during recent months the EUR/JPY pair did fluctuate significantly, but at the same time, the Euro is clearly in the long term downtrend against the Yen.